 Is post-bariatric surgery painful?

 Post-bariatric body contouring procedures are performed under general anesthesia.
 In many cases, you will be required to spend a night or 2 in the hospital during the recovery period.
 During this time, pain medication will be administered as needed.
 Your doctor will also prescribe oral pain medication to you when you go home.
 The amount of discomfort you experience depends on your own personal tolerance and the procedures performed.
-At your consultation, Dr. Romanelli or Dr. Pincus will discuss the discomfort typically associated with your selected procedures.
+At your consultation, Dr. Romanelli, Dr. Pincus, or Dr. Layliev will discuss the discomfort typically associated with your selected procedures.

 For answers to other common questions about post-bariatric surgery, visit our Post-Bariatric Surgery FAQ page.